Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 Break Concept

-- The first is that it allows us to exit a break prematurely.
-Something that you’ll see will be necessary to do in many situations.
-Without looking too far, in several of the exercises at the end of the topic.
+• The first is that it allows us to exit a break prematurely.
+Something you’ll see is necessary to do in many situations.
+Not to mention, in several of the exercises at the end of the chapter.

-- The second is that it improves program efficiency by saving resources.
-If you know you’ve already found what you were looking for, there’s no need to go through the loop until the end.
+• The second is that it improves program efficiency by saving resources.
+If you know you’ve already found what you were looking for, there’s no need to go through the loop to the end.

-Furthermore, break will help us simplify the program’s logic; it makes the code cleaner, simpler, and easier to understand.
+Moreover, break will help us simplify program logic; it makes the code cleaner, simpler and easier to understand.
 Finally, it will be an elegant solution for handling exceptional cases.
-In some cases, within a loop you might encounter exceptional situations such as errors or invalid conditions that require immediately closing the loop.
+In some cases, within a loop you can encounter exceptional situations such as errors or invalid conditions that require closing the loop immediately.
 You won’t find anything simpler or faster than a break.

-Imagine that you create an infinite loop using a while loop.
-We could do it in the following way:
+Imagine you create an infinite loop using a while loop.
+We could do it as follows:

 int a = 1;